 The Basics of HAZMAT Protection

 The HAZMAT suits are designed to protect people wearing them from damage and hazards.
-Before we can fully appreciate the protection levels, you need to understand how they work overall, their design, and what they're used for.
+Before fully appreciating the protection levels, we need to understand how they work overall, how they are designed, and what they are used for.

 Definition and Purpose: